paramientos/Imagify/README.md

  **onInit** (*elm*):
 ------------

- This event runs the first time the imafigy element is called and and rotates back ***the rendered element* ** itself.
+ This event runs the first time the imafigy element is called and and returns ***the rendered element* ** itself.

  *Example*  :
 * Background color becomes red when the div element is rendered with imagify.